Eiko-Eira/MaMIDI/README.md

 You can find QWERTY scripts on these trusted sites: https://virtualpiano.net/ https://robloxpianosheet.com/ Just copy and paste the sheets into the `.txt` files.

+WE HAVE AUTO NOW.
+MaMIDI can now auto with .mid files. witha  shit ton fo features

 # Features
 - The script contains the ability to change the micro-delays of chords, the max and min hold down time of notes, and the ability to use any sheet.
 - The script always stays above all applications to not disappear but can be hidden if needed.